Disclosure: This article may contain affiliate links. Click here for more info.

 Ages: 4 to 7

-LeapBand is a fitness tracker for children that turns active physical play and healthy eating habits into a game with a bunch of appealing rewards.
-This low-cost tracker has a colourful band with a colour screen.
-The range of colors to choose from includes green, blue, orange and pink.
+LeapBand is a great choice kids aged 4 to 7.
+This device turns active physical play and healthy eating habits into a game with a bunch of appealing virtual rewards.
+This low-cost tracker has a colourful band with a colour screen and comes in a range of designs.

 Using similar motion tracking technology as more expensive adult activity trackers, LeapBand measures a child’s activity throughout the day.
 But LeapBand is another device that doesn’t count steps, distance, sleep, etc. Instead, it offers a novel concept by providing a series of fun physical challenges – walking, running, jumping and dancing – that the child needs to complete to earn points to spend on their virtual pet.
 Kids can follow their activity progress on the energy bar that moves around the LeapBand screen.
 Every jump, wiggle, run, and dance earns points to unlock fun new rewards.